Humbleberger Ministries Logo

 The Hebrew Scriptures foretell a Messiah whose birth is extraordinary.
 Isaiah prophesies:

-The New Testament Witness: Yeshua’s Virgin Birth
+The New Covenant Witness: Yeshua’s Virgin Birth

 Addressing Jewish Objections with Love